Sierra Vista

 Saguaro NP

 "Lights from Tucson obvios to the west, the glow extending well towards the zenith.
 M31 is a medium averted vision object (located in light dome).
 The sky is noticeably darker to the east.
 The winter milky way is faintly visible.
-City glow casts faint shadows at this spot.
-Some detail on the mountains can be seen.
-Some lights from nearby development.
-A very cold night for Tucson.
-Air traffic and headlights coming out of Reddington Pass may also be present in pictures."
+City glow casts faint shadows at this spot."

 Kartchner Caverns State Park